6.17 Naming and Renaming Central Piedmont Community College Facilities, Positions, and Programs Policy - Updated 12/14/15See version history

 2. If a currently named facility is substantially modified, expanded, renovated, and/or re-purposed, the facility may be renamed.

-3. If a donor for whom a facility is named fails to fulfill a financial commitment to the College, the Board may remove his/her name, and the facility may be renamed.
+3. If a donor for whom a facility, program, or position is named fails to fulfill a financial commitment to the College, the Board may remove his/her name, and the facility, program, or position may be renamed.

 4. If a donor's reputation changes substantially so that the continued use of the name may compromise the public trust, bring dishonor to CPCC, or be contrary to the best interests of the College, the Board reserves the right to revoke the name, and the facility may be renamed.
 CPCC would have no financial responsibility for returning any received contributions.